qcargile/Much-Better-Quest-Untracking/README.md

 ## Why this over UQU

 - **Compatible with Merc Protocol.** UQU's mod page documents this as a known incompatibility — UQU detects "last input device" via `PlayerLastUsedKBM`, which Merc Protocol shadows.
 MBQU does not detect input device at all (separate observe paths for KBM and pad), so the conflict cannot exist here.
 - **Vehicle look-behind no longer fires alongside the gamepad untrack.** UQU's mod page lists this as unfixable — pressing the right stick to untrack also triggers vanilla's look-behind camera.
 MBQU's gamepad gesture is **context-aware**: on foot, long-press fires the untrack (quick tap is left to vanilla, e.g. crouch).
 In vehicle, quick tap fires the untrack (long-press is left to vanilla's look-behind).
-Same single button (default R3), no overlap with what vanilla wants the button to do in either context.
 - **Fixer Reward objective list is editable.** UQU hardcodes the 6 objective hashes inside its `init.lua`.
 MBQU ships them in `data/fixer_reward_objectives.json` — when CDPR adds new gigs in a game patch, you can extend the list yourself without waiting for a mod update.
-An embedded fallback list ensures the guard still works if the JSON file is missing or invalid.
 - **Hardened localization.** Auto-discovers community translations placed in `language/<locale>.json`.
-Logs a clear warning if `language/en-us.json` is missing or invalid (raw localization keys would otherwise leak into the settings menu).
+Logs a clear warning if `language/en-us.json` is missing or invalid
 - **Modular codebase.** UQU is one 2,612-line `init.lua`.
 MBQU is 13 files totaling ~1,580 lines, each owning one concern.
-MIT licensed, fully open source.

 ---